ajcastanedag/UASPlan/App/Protocols/0_Introduction.md

 (-\> examples need to be filled in in the following section)

 -   Mavic - mainly used to create media
--   Phantom 4 - mapping drone (Photogrammetry)
+-   Phantom 4 - that is our small mapping drone - RGB (Photogrammetry)
--   DJI M600 - Altum - multispektral
+-   DJI M600 - Altum - multispectral
--   DJI M600 - MXDual - multispektral
+-   DJI M600 - MXDual - multispectral
 -   DJI M600 - LiAirV - lidar
--   DJI M300 - Altum - mulitspektral
+-   DJI M300 - Altum - mulitspectral
--   DJI M300 - MxDual - multispetral
+-   DJI M300 - MxDual - multispectral
 -   DJI M300 - L1 - lidar
 -   DJI M300 - H20T - Thermal and RGB
 -   Wingtra - RX1RII - RGB
--   Wingtra - Altum - multispektral
+-   Wingtra - Altum - multispectral
 -   Lidar Backpack

 RTK (tbd: explain RTK) is mandatory if you go with a lidar sensor and can be useful for mapping - depending on your research